thmstrmnd/embedded-e8/README.md

 There will be 2 types of build.
 First, the breadboard version and second, the prototyping PCB version.
 A prototyping PCB is readily available in the market.
 Take note that we will not design nor etch a PCB board.

+The sequel of this project is called Cloud-E8 where you can now hook this up on the web.
+You can track your sensor data realtime, control your devices in the field and save these data on a database.

 ### Bill of Materials
 #### For Breadboard Setup
 1. WeMos D1 Mini | Qty 1 | https://wiki.wemos.cc/products:d1:d1_mini